Elements-Agency/benjaminjyoung/content/artwork/young-farmhouse/index.md

 ## Artwork Purchase Options ##

-The original painting is custom framed by [Cyrus Custom Framing](http://cyruscustom.com/) with a black solid wood frame to frame the painting, along with a gray slate mat to make the bright white snow stand out.
+The original painting is custom framed by [Cyrus Custom Framing](http://cyruscustom.com/) with a black solid wood frame to frame the painting, along with a white mat to highlight the powder blue sky.
 Mounting hardware included.